Join our lab!

 Prospective Graduate Students

 If you are interested in joining our lab as a graduate student, you must first apply for a position in a graduate program at the University of Wisconsin-Madison.
-We have worked with people in the Microbiology Doctoral Training Program and the Cellular and Molecular Biology program, but we are always willing to discuss having students from other programs come join our lab.
+We mainly take students pursuing PhD degrees, so if you are interested in a master’s degree, please contact Tom to describe your interests.
+Most students in the lab have come from the Microbiology Doctoral Training Program and the Cellular and Molecular Biology program, but Tom is a trainer in several additional graduate programs.

 If you are already enrolled as a student in a graduate program and are interested in rotating through our lab, please contact Tom via email.
-Briefly describe your research background, and why you want to work with our group.
-We are generally interested in taking on rotating graduate students.
+Briefly describe your research background, your career goals (at least as you see them currently), and why you want to work with our group.

 Prospective Undergraduate Students

-We enjoy the opportunity to mentor undergraduate researchers — most members of the lab began their scientific careers as undergrads.
+We enjoy the opportunity to mentor undergraduate researchers — most members of the lab began their scientific careers as undergrad researchers.
 Gaining experience with research as an undergraduate allows you to build research skills and learn about academic science, which will help prepare you for more advanced training.
 Our undergraduates have gone on to careers in medicine, academic research, and the biomedical industry.
 If you are an undergraduate interested in working with our lab, we would be excited to talk to you.
 We are always particularly interested in bringing on students from underrepresented backgrounds and/or are still exploring their interest in a career in research.
-We only accept current UW undergraduates.
-Otherwise, we have no formal requirements–we have mentored students from many different backgrounds and majors.
+We only accept current UW undergraduates for work in person in the lab.
+We have worked with undergrads from other institutions who visit Madison for summer fellowships, and since 2020, with undergrads at other institutions who are matched with us to do virtual summer internships through programs such as the Virtual Summer Research Program from the American Physician Scientists Association.
+We have no formal requirements for undergrad researchers–we have mentored students from many different backgrounds and majors.